RetroSwimAU/wizcli-wrapper-dir/README.md

 - scanning for secrets in your repository and Docker images
   - the wizcli will search for secrets during the IaC and the Docker scan by default
 - scan code in directories ***(new)***
-  - wizcli scans code in directories for vulnerable dependencies (I assume)
+  - wizcli scans code in directories for vulnerable dependencies, probably build your project first?

 Not supported: